There’s just one thing standing in your way.

 Don’t be afraid to mingle and ask questions – sometimes you can get priceless advice and even blogging tips by inviting a fellow blogger out for lunch.

-Once you’ve hit the ground running, and are seeing some monthly readers on your website, it’s time to start monetizing that traffic.
+Once you’ve hit the ground running, and are seeing some monthly readers on your website, it’s time to start monetizing that organic search traffic.

 You can start by joining affiliate marketing programs or by running banner ads.

 If you’re collecting the email addresses of your audience, it’s not a bad idea to create downloadable articles and short eBooks on your niche – with a price tag, of course.

 That depends on how you look at it.